NewcoderM/noprocfile-noruntimetxt/README.md

 ![](media/after_test.PNG)

-In earlier version of this product I tried to include a data libray called tkinter as import in top line of my code. but the deployment on render crashed throwing an error message says that "my Python does not understand tkinter".
-So, after asking my mentor, tutors, my cohort facilitator and even some people on Slack, I was assured that as long it works then criteria are met.
-So, I removed the tkinter, which you can follow on the commit history on github.
+In earlier version of this product I tried to include a data libray called tkinter as import in top line of my code.
+But the deployment on render crashed throwing an error message says that "my Python does not understand tkinter".
+So, I removed the library.
+And after asking my mentor, tutors, my cohort facilitator and even some people on Slack, I was assured that as long it works then criteria are met.
+You can follow on the commit history on github.

 ## Deployment